ashlxyzhang/nova/README.md

 ![Image of NOVA with streamed camera data](images/NOVAcamera.PNG)

 # Installing For Users
 To install NOVA for users, go to the latest release and download the zip file of the release.
 Unzip the downloaded zip file and launch NOVA.exe inside the unzipped file.
+Currently, only the Windows binary is available for download.

 # Installing For Developers